 Business Interruption Cover

-The Association of British Insurers (ABI) have made further comments following the statement made by the Chancellor of the Exchequer on Tuesday 17th March 2020.
-They have stated;
+The Association of British Insurers (ABI) made further comments following the statement made by the Chancellor of the Exchequer on Tuesday 17th March 2020.
+They stated;

 “The Chancellor’s statement today is consistent with our statement this morning where we said in the event businesses have the right cover, this type of notification could help make a claim.
 But, as the Chancellor acknowledged, the vast majority won’t have purchased extended cover and this remains unchanged.”

 Financial Conduct Authority (FCA) Proceedings July 2020